efrecon/dew/README.md

 ```

 If you run the command from the root directory of this repository, you can even
-start a new environment from the prompt within the container.
-In other words,
+start yet another `dew` environment from the prompt within the first `dew`
-from the Alpine prompt in the container, running the following command will open
+container.
+In other words, from the Alpine prompt in the container, running the
-yet another clean environment in another container.
-To verify this, you should
+following command will open yet another clean environment in another container.
-see that running `dew.sh` downloads a new copy of the Docker client, as it does
+To verify this, you should see that running `dew.sh` downloads a new copy of the
-not exist in the cache from within the first container.
+Docker client, as it does not exist in the cache from within the first
+container.

 ```shell
 dew.sh --docker alpine